carlos-riquelme/curriculum/comp-sci/data-structures-and-algorithms/intro-data-structures/the-array-data-structure.md

 //JavaScript
 var myArray = [1,2,'enki'];
 ```
-Or empty arrays of size 3:
+Or create empty arrays of size 3:
 ```
 //Java
 int[] myArray = new int[3];